 That's how the famous porcelain from Limoges started, and has been admired by the whole world since its beginning in the 18th century.

 Limoges porcelain is distinguished by its whiteness, translucency, as well as excellent hardness.
 Real Limoges porcelain is produced with incomparable quality and a light bluish tin, skillfully hand-painted.
 Fine details create a striking design and part of the porcelain typically remains uncovered by colored figures to show the bright whiteness and translucency.

-To give you an idea, an example of a great Limoges porcelain piece would be this charming French tête-à-tête Empire tea set, dating the late 19 th century.
+To give you an idea, an example of a great Limoges porcelain piece would be this charming French tête-à-tête Empire tea set, dated late 19th century.

 Limoges is a generic name that doesn’t refer to a specific manufacturer, but to the high quality porcelain that is produced in and around the city of Limoges, France.
 Its properties and recipe are unique, with the usage of Kaolin (white clay) for the plasticity and fineness of the porcelain, and feldspar (for shiny luster and quartz) for the strength of the products.
 To this day, the label "Limoges" is used to define porcelain produced and decorated exclusively in factories in Limoges; The Limoges Porcelain